 Disabling Advanced Risk Modeling

 To disable ARM, navigate to MENU -> Settings -> Account Details -> Risk Model and use the toggle switch to turn it off.

 Note: Upon disabling ARM, all existing portfolios will be set to the Average Return risk model.
 Also, any new portfolios you create will use the Average Return model by default.

 Changing Market Assumptions at the Portfolio Level

 When ARM is enabled, you can selectively override your default Market Assumptions by choosing a different Market Assumption on the portfolio page.
-After opening the portfolio, click the MARKET ASSUMPTIONS dropdown (in the upper right) to select a different model:
+After opening the portfolio, click the MARKET ASSUMPTIONS dropdown (in the upper left) to select a different model:

 The portfolio's Six Month Probability Range and Risk Number will now update to reflect the newly selected Market Assumptions.